github/docs/content/code-security/security-overview/assessing-adoption-code-security.md

 You can view data to assess the enablement of code security features across organizations in an enterprise. {% data reusables.security-overview.information-varies-GHAS %}

-{% ifversion security-configurations-beta-and-pre-beta %}
 In the enterprise-level view, you can view data about the enablement of features, but you cannot enable or disable features.
-For more information about enabling features, see "[AUTOTITLE](/code-security/security-overview/enabling-security-features-for-multiple-repositories)."
+For more information about enabling features, see {% ifversion security-configurations %}"[AUTOTITLE](/code-security/securing-your-organization/enabling-security-features-in-your-organization){% else %}"[AUTOTITLE](/code-security/security-overview/enabling-security-features-for-multiple-repositories){% endif %}."
-{% endif %}

 {% data reusables.security-overview.enterprise-filters-tip %}